hidem1129-oss/Modular-Factory-System/Software/Grafana/sql/I2C Address State Timeline/README.md

 * searches for the active state at each boundary
 * pivots the result into separate Grafana fields

-The query is already relatively expensive for the current SQLite-based prototype.
+The query is already one of the more computationally expensive dashboard queries in the current SQLite-based prototype.

 Supporting both a fixed session-end time and a continuously changing current time would increase SQL and dashboard complexity, add repeated recalculation, and blur the existing responsibility boundary between live monitoring and historical analysis.